-- Everest Basecamp Treks & Remote Nepal Service Trek: $125
+- Everest Basecamp Treks & Nepal Earthquake support Trek: $100

 The above amount of money may be split between climbers who were in the summit party.
 If you have a personal Sherpa, your tip will be at least 30% more.
 We request you to bring this money with you to basecamp in cash, and be ready to pay it there, as many of our staff are local and will not be returning to Kathmandu with us.
 Traveller’s cheques and credit cards may be of use in Kathmandu, but they will not work in basecamp.